aras-p/UnityGaussianSplatting/docs/splat-editing.md

 you can go into manual splat selection mode, that works very similar to other rectangle selection tools in Unity:
 - Click-drag in the scene view selects the splats in the rectangle.
-- Shift-click-drag adds to the current selection.
+- Shift-drag adds to the current selection, Ctrl-drag removes from selection.
 - `Backspace` or `Delete` key deletes selected splats.
 - `Ctrl/Cmd+I` inverts selection, `Ctrl/Cmd+A` selects all splats.
 - `F` frames view on the selected splats.
+- Move (`W`) tool allows moving selected splats in space.

 Note that **there is no Undo** for these editing operations.
 They all are implemented on the GPU, and making *that* work with Unity's undo system might be doable, but a bit of a hassle.
 A workaround